IV. Nursing Model Components

 Modeling cross-state migration

 We model that nurses initially enter the workforce in the state where they took the NCLEX exam.
-We then model cross-state migration based on prediction equations estimated using logistic regression with the 5-year (2016-2020) ACS file combined with the 5-year (2011-2015) ACS file.
-Multiple 5-year files were used to increase sample size, as the number of nurses observed changing states is low as a proportion of the total number of nurses.
+We then model cross-state migration based on prediction equations estimated using logistic regression with the 5-year (2018-2022) ACS file and for the distribution of state destinations, combined that with the 5-year (2013-2017) ACS file.
+Multiple 5-year files were used to increase sample size for state destinations, as the number of nurses observed changing states is low as a proportion of the total number of nurses.
 Cross-state migration models whether a person moves out of a state.
 It then models whether a person moves into a state.
-Of the 66,640 baccalaureate-level RNs in the 5-year file (with different nurses surveyed each year), 2,220 (3.3%) indicated working in a different state compared to a year ago.
-Of the 32,662 RNs at the diploma or associate degree level in this file, there were 640 (2.0%) who indicated working in a different state compared to a year ago.
-Of the 23,916 LPNs in this file, there were 479 (2.0%) who indicated working in a different state compared to a year ago.
+Of the 127,978 baccalaureate-level RNs in the 10-year file (with different nurses surveyed each year), 4,471 (3.4%) indicated working in a different state compared to a year ago.
+Of the 69,055 RNs at the diploma or associate degree level in this file, there were 1,330 (1.9%) who indicated working in a different state compared to a year ago.
+Of the 46,491 LPNs in this file, there were 992 (2.1%) who indicated working in a different state compared to a year ago.

-Analysis of nurse cross-state migration patterns found in Exhibit IV-10 suggests that:
+Analysis of nurse cross-state migration patterns found in Exhibit IV-8 suggests that:

 • The probability of migration declines with age.
 Nurses aged 30 and below have the highest probability of migrating to another state.

 We ensure that the national number and characteristics of nurses moving out of states matches the number and characteristics of nurses moving into states.
 When the model moves a nurse out of state, it generates a random number.
-It compares that number against a cumulative distribution created from the national distribution column in Exhibit IV-11.
+It compares that number against a cumulative distribution created from the national distribution column in Exhibit IV-9.
 This gives each nurse a chance to move to a specific state based on how frequently nurses in the past have been observed moving to that state.
-For example, between 2016 and 2020, of the estimated 9,500 LPNs who moved to another state each year, approximately 2.1% moved to Alabama and 4.7% moved to California.
+For example, between 2013 and 2022, of the estimated 24,000 LPNs who moved to another state, approximately 1.7% moved to Alabama and 4.5% moved to California.
 Over time, projections of the number of nurses exiting a state change based on the characteristics of nurses in that state and the overall number of nurses.
 The variation across states and years reflects the modeling of migration determinants.
 It also reflects the use of the random number generator to move nurses across the various states based on the geographic distributions described previously.

 Supply Scenarios Modeled